It's our time to shine

 Submit your nomination

-Do you know an exceptional editor who played an important role in the success of a project completed in English or French in 2014?
+Do you know an exceptional editor who played an important role in 2016?
 Did you make an outstanding contribution as an editor?
-If so, here's your opportunity to nominate yourself or someone else for EAC's 2014 Tom Fairley Award for Editorial Excellence.
+If so, here's your opportunity to nominate yourself or someone else for the 2016 Tom Fairley Award for Editorial Excellence.

-The winner will receive a $2,000 cash award.
+The $2,000 cash award will be presented to the winner at the Editors Canada conference in Gatineau in June 2017.
 In recognition of their outstanding editorial performance, finalists will receive cash awards of $500.

-The deadline for your letter of nomination is Friday, January 16, 2015.
-Supporting material must be received by Monday, February 2.
-Remember, self-nominations are encouraged!
+The deadline for your letter of nomination is Monday, January 30, 2017.
+Supporting material must be received by Monday, February 13, 2017.
+Self-nominations are encouraged!